The Misfit, Santa Monica

 Executive Chef Jordan Lynn walks from the farmers market in the block behind the restaurant with his arms laden with bags and boxes of fresh produce.
 He changes his menu every 2 to 3 days, depending on how long his supplies last and they usually don’t last long.

 I had the organic grilled artichoke with gremolata aioli ($12).
 It came sliced lengthwise in half and char grilled.
-If you’ve ever eaten artichoke you know how much of a conversation finger food it is.
+If you’ve ever eaten artichoke you know how much of a where can i buy electronic cigarettes in appleton wisconsin conversation finger food it is.
 Each leaf must be dunked in the aioli and then run across your bottom teeth to extract the soft flesh.
 It takes time.
 The flesh is meaty and smoky, the aioli is refreshing and spicy – oh, yum!

 Next was the Shredded Kale and Quinoa Salad with suflower seeds, grapes, preserved lemon, manchego and parmesan cheese ($10).
 In this dish chef Lynn brines the kale to remove the bitterness and the result is a delicious dance of flavours with the other ingredients.